Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Outline of the proof

 \section{Outline of the proof}

-We first outline the proof of Theorem \ref{thm;2} and leave details of the proof of Proposition \ref{prop;inv}, \ref{prop;nescape} and \ref{prop;singular} for later sections.
+We first outline the proof of Theorem \ref{thm;2} and leave details of the proof of Propositions \ref{prop;inv}, \ref{prop;nescape} and \ref{prop;singular} for later sections.
 Let $ G, g_t, U$ be as in Theorem \ref{thm;2}.
-In particular $U\le U_G^+$ is a connected abelian $g_1$ expanding subgroup of $G$.
-It follows from Ratner \cite{r90} Proposition 1.3 that $U$ is simply connected.
+In particular $U\le G^+$ is a connected abelian $g_1$ expanding subgroup of $G$.
+It follows from Ratner \cite[Proposition 1.3]{r90} that $U$ is simply connected.
 We fix an isomorphism of Lie groups

 so that there are positive real numbers $b_1, \ldots, b_m$ such that for standard basis $\{\mathbf e_i\}_{1\le i\le m}$ of $\mathbb R^m $ one has